 Of course, there are some wires that appear completely identical.
 So be careful, or you might make a connection mistake.
-If you do, the woofer on the OS loudspeaker will not sound as loud or will lack bass.
-If you suspect the sound is not right, or you cannot see any markings on the wire, try this simple test:
+If you do, one loudspeaker will be playing "out-of-phase" with the other loudspeaker.
+A pair of out-of-phase loudspeakers works against each other, and the sound of the two playing together will be lacking in bass and sound "phasey."
+If you suspect the sound is not right, and you cannot see any markings on the wire, try this simple test:

-- 1. Play some music with the receiver or amplifier set to Mono. - 2.
-Listen to the richness of the bass and the loudness of the sound. - 3.
-Turn off the receiver or amplifier and reverse the connections on one loudspeaker terminal only. - 4.
-Repeat the listening test with the same setting of the volume control: - If the music is louder now, use the new connections. - If the music is softer now, revert to the original connections.
+- 1. Stand halfway between the loudspeakers. - 2.
+Play some music with the amplifier or receiver set to Mono. - 3.
+Listen to the richness of the bass and the loudness of the sound. - 4.
+Turn off the amplifier and reverse the connections on one amplifier channel only. - 5.
+Repeat the listening test with the same volume control setting.
+When the sound has a richer bass and is slightly louder, the loudspeakers are working together or "in-phase."